gekakud/RSID_Face_Guard/SOFTWARE_REQUIREMENTS.md

 **FR-UI-07** Internal denial reasons (score, SDK status, extraction failure) shall **not** be shown to the user; they shall appear only in logs and telemetry.

+**FR-UI-12 Biometric device unavailable** — while the authentication backoff of FR-FACE-06 is active, a valid card tap shall show a distinct "temporarily unavailable, try again shortly" screen for `FAIL_DURATION_MS` and return to the screensaver.
+This is a fail-secure outcome: the door does not open.
+It shall be visually distinguishable from a face mismatch, so a user is not led to believe their credential was rejected.

 ### 7.3 Input and presentation